moonshot-nagayama-pj/PnPQ/CONTRIBUTING.md

 ## Code of conduct

 In order to provide a safe and welcoming environment for all people to contribute to our project, we have adopted a code of conduct, which you can read in [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md).

+## Versioning and backward compatibility

+We use Semantic Versioning 2.0.0 for all of our projects.

 ## Making a release